Uniswap/docs/docs/contracts/uniswapx/guides/becomeQuoter.md

     requestId: "string uuid - a unique identifier for this quote request",
     swapper: "string address - The swapper’s EOA address that will sign the order",
     tokenIn: "string address - The ERC20 token that the swapper will provide",
-    tokenOut: "string address - The ERC20 token that the swapper will receive" }
+    tokenOut: "string address - The ERC20 token that the swapper will receive",
+    quoteId: "string uuid - a unique identifier for the quote an integrator is sending back" }
 ```